roespinosa13/roespinosa/_posts/2014-12-10-43-the-number-mexico-will-never-forget.md

 categories: en
 share: true
 comments: true
-excerpt: A brief reflection about what is happening in Mexico and the 43 students of Ayotzinapa.
+excerpt: A brief reflection about what is happening in Mexico and the 43 students of Ayotzinapa, Guerrero.
 [English version]
 tags: []
 image:
   feature: